avinashkranjan/Amazing-Python-Scripts/Address-Book/Readme.md

 Tkinter library for rendering graphics and SQlite is used for database.

-# Installation
+# Setup instructions
 * To install the library tkinter we use the pip install command in the command prompt: pip install tkinter

 # Usage
 * In this python project, the user has to click on a button which functions the user wants to access
-* eg –To edit a contact, the user has to fill the Name, phone no field and then click on edit button.
+* eg â€“To edit a contact, the user has to fill the Name, phone no field and then click on edit button.
 To add a new contact user has to to fill the Name, phone no field and then click on the add button which can be seen by clicking on view_all button.